kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

       file [unet_exp_dilation_5.jsonc](./road_segmentation_main/configurations/experiments/retrain_binary/unet_exp_dilation_5.jsonc)
       was used.
-   2. Before retraining, adjust the path to the dataset folder such that it links to the binary training dataset created in the last step.
+   2. Before retraining, adjust the path to the dataset folder such that it links to the binary training dataset created in the previous **step 2**.
 Do this by adjusting the parameter `data_collection.folder` in the configuration file.
       The parameter `data_collection.folder` should link to the folder that contains the folders with names as specified with the parameter `data_collection.collection_names`.
 For example:
       ```
       "data_collection": {